Skip to main content

 robot --outputdir output examples/1/1.2/example_coverage.robot

 Open the log.html file and see Stop Coverage keywords.
-Where is the coverage report.

 *** Settings ***